' Supreme Court DOMA Ruling - Law Offices of Robert M. Geller

 Whether or not joint filing will be beneficial varies from couple to couple.
 An experienced bankruptcy attorney can help spouses of all genders determine whether or not it would be more beneficial to file jointly or separately.

 Opponents of the change have expressed concern the new guidelines undermine state laws.
-The changes have a significant impact on the way in which people can interact with the federal government and in addition to bankruptcy filing, will also affect survivor benefits, living wills, courtroom testimony, and countless other issues related to federal government and private citizens.
+The changes have a significant impact on how people can interact with the federal government and in addition to bankruptcy filing, will also affect survivor benefits, living wills, courtroom testimony, and countless other issues related to federal government and private citizens.

 If you are struggling with finances and considering bankruptcy, contact the Law Offices of Robert M. Geller at 813-254-5696.
 We’ll help you sort through your financial issues and determine how changes in federal law affect your specific situation.